aadilmallick/my-notes-docusaurus/docs/AWS/AWS-cloud-practitioner-course.md

 - You can manually run deployments or set up triggers for them.
 - You can retry or roll back deployments.

+#### Everything at once

+Here are the preliminary steps to set up the pipeline and the necessary components

+- **AWS CodeCommit**: configure Github or CodeCommit as a source repository

+Now here is what happens with the entire CI/CD process from the moment you push up a new commit all the way to new infrastructure getting deployed on AWS via this complete pipeline.

+1. Upload your code to github with a `buildspec.yml`
+2. AWS codebuild recognizes the `buildspec.yml` and follows these instructions configured from the YAML:
+	- upload the source code to S3, output a CloudFormation template
+	- Trigger cloudformation to read the cloudformation template stored in S3
+	- Cloudformation builds the infra

 ### CodePipeline